20after4/ddd/README.md

 * There is also a customized version of datasette-dashboards which is included via a submodule at `src/datacube-dashboards`.
 Do the usual `git submodule update --init` to get that source code.
 * There are custom views and routes added in ddd_datasette.py that map urls like /-/ddd/$page/  to files in `www/templates/view/`.

+# Dashboards

+The data³ Dashboards web application is documented in [./docs/DefiningDashboards.md](docs/DefiningDashboards.md).

 # Example code: